-Wapiti has just endured a radical rebranding from our original name, Brand Shouter.
+Wapiti has just endured a radical rebranding from our original name, Wapiti.
 While we'll continue to serve our clients in exactly the same way, we are changing everything about our brand from the ground up similarly to starting a new business.

 For this article, we explore the process Wapiti took in selecting our new logo.
 For any business, your logo is one of the most important parts of your business.
 It is how clients and prospects alike grow to recognize your brand.

 I call this process the "design story".
 This is a step-by-step to take you through how we finally arrived at our perfect logo.
 Our design story was a bit odd as the logo process proved to me that I wanted to change the name as well.
 Often, the name is decided on prior to the logo process.

 Either case, I hope you enjoy my design story and learn from it for your own business.

 To start the logo design process, our lead graphic designer had a "doodle session" where he brainstormed ideas to match our name.
 Now at this phase, we didn't realize that our name would be changing For us, the logo design process is what brought us to the realization that our name needed to change.

 These were fun but weren't really hitting the mark in my mind.
 Initially, I was more convinced about the eagle and the lion.